nlordell/dappcon-2022-smart-orders/doc/slides.md

 1. You would deposit some tokens that you want to trade into the Smart Order
 2. Implement ERC-1271 signature verification

-**But**, instead of verifying owner ECDSA signatures, you would instead add some custom on-chain validataion logic.
+**But**, instead of verifying owner ECDSA signatures, you would instead add some custom on-chain validation logic.
 And **that's it**!
 It is, in fact conceptually very simple, and takes advantage of just how flexible and powerful the ERC-1271 signature verification scheme is.